 Benefits of Public Power

-Hometown advantages such as long-term commitment to local communities, not-for-profit operations and location decision-making are highly valued by consumers served by public power utilities – like Greenville Utilities.
+Hometown advantages such as long-term commitment to local communities, not-for-profit operations and local decision-making are highly valued by consumers served by public power utilities – like Greenville Utilities.

 Local Power, Local Control